-&lt;sup>54This paragraph is based loosely on suggestions and ideas contained in the Teacher's Manual to Ogilvy, Wortham, and Lerman's Learning from Practice: A Professional Development Text for Legal Externs (2d ed.
+56This paragraph is based loosely on suggestions and ideas contained in the Teacher's Manual to Ogilvy, Wortham, and Lerman's Learning from Practice: A Professional Development Text for Legal Externs (2d ed.
 2007).

-participation in skills exercises or simulations; guided reading and in-class discussion; or lectures by the faculty member and/or guest practitioners.
+Individual instructors may choose varying approaches to satisfying the requirements for the academic and reflective component.
+Options include, but are not limited to, requiring students to complete a research paper or papers on a subject related to the field placement; participation in skills exercises or simulations; guided reading and in-class discussion; or lectures by the faculty member and/or guest practitioners.